Investing in a more just and vibrant Bay Area for current and future generations.

 Greenlining Institute | Community Organizing | $25,000 |

-2020 financial information, including audits, tax returns and investment performance, can be found on our website.
+Detailed 2020 financial information, including audits, tax returns and investment performance, and project descriptions of grants awarded in 2020 can all be accessed on our website.

 General Operating Support Project Support Capital